cxnturi0n/traffic-analyzer/README.md

 https://github.com/cxnturi0n/traffic-analyzer/assets/75443422/7be0c789-cb33-456c-8204-c5e6f0ac1656

 <H2 id="ApiEndpoints">Api Endpoints</H2>
 The API is empowered by Express, a backend web application framework designed for creating RESTful APIs using Node.js.
+[Here](backend/server.js) is the source code of the server entrypoint.
 Here is an overview of the endpoints with the available query parameters:

 ### 1. Get Road Polygons